nrjanjanam/nrjanjanam/README.md

 👋 Hi, I’m **Neeha Rathna Janjanam.** You can call me Neeha!
 <br><br>
+🧑‍🎓 I am a Master's Student at New York University, majoring in Computer Science.
-👀 I’m passionate about **research and developing apps in deep learning and machine learning**.
+👀 I’m passionate about **research and creating models in Deep learning and Machine learning**.
+I am very intrigued about **Data Analysis and Data Visualization** too.
 I am also interested in sharing my experiences in form of blog articles.
 You can check them on [OpenGenus](https://iq.opengenus.org/author/neehoney/)
 <br><br>
-🌱 I’m currently reading and learning new trends in AI everyday!
+🌱 I’m always reading and learning new trends in AI everyday!
+Especially about LLMs since their advent.
+Currently, I am trying to create an LLM from scratch following the tutorial by Andrej Kaparthy!
 <br>
 <!--💞️ I’m looking to collaborate on any -->
 📫 You can reach out to me on [Linkedin](https://www.linkedin.com/in/neeha-rathna-janjanam/) and email @ samy1541998@gmail.com.